 • Inadequate training

-• Poor communications
+• Poor communication

-• Bullying and harassment.
+• Bullying and harassment

 What can employers do to help?